bagisto/user-guide/docs/README.md

 - title: Category
   details: Learn how to create Category for Bagisto.
 - title: Attribute
-  details: Learn how to create Attribute for Bagisto.
+  details: Learn how to create Product Attribute and Attribute Families for Bagisto.
 footer: Copyright © 2024 Bagisto
 ---